 Breakfast would arrive while dogs barked, nannies bustled and jackdaws cawed in the chimney.
 Only at lunchtime were the children allowed into the sacred precincts of the dining room, where they were always told off for drowning the grownups' conversations.

-From a huge collection of "Meccano" (that most wonderful of toys), the kids would construct engineering improbabilities, and when no one was looking, they'd slip out to hold toboggan races down the main stairs, on tea trays, or vanish into the vast dark attics, or climb on the roof, or make the old hand-operated lift race down its shaft by cramming as many people as possible into it, and then disconnecting the speed control.
+From a huge collection of "Meccano", the kids would construct engineering improbabilities, and when no one was looking, they'd slip out to hold toboggan races down the main stairs on tea trays, vanish into the vast dark attics, climb on the roof or make the old hand-operated lift race down its shaft by cramming as many people as possible into it, and then disconnecting the speed control.

 Most scary of all were the children’s attempts to walk around the narrow ledge, above the main staircase, without breaking their necks.
 Little grubby hand marks can still be seen on the pillars.
 This was all strictly forbidden, of course.

-A single bell can be seen just outside the Schoolroom.
+A single bell can be seen just outside the room.
 This was the architect’s bright idea.
 He realised that the dinner gong would not be heard at this height, and certainly not above the uproar of children.
 The bell would tinkle a kind welcome for lunch.
-But it also rang furiously when the noise emanating from the room proved disturbing, or otherwise incommoded the adults below.
+But it also rang furiously when the noise emanating from the room proved disturbing, or otherwise inconvenienced the adults below.
 The bell still works today.
 Jack (now Sir John) kept a pet hen called "Hotwaterbottle" and tried to teach it to fly by launching the unfortunate bird from the window.
-Thoughtfully he provided a pile of straw for crash landings.
-He also kept pet bats and an owl, which terrified the maids bringing up meals.

 The next generation to enjoy this sunny room, were Shane, Norman, Seymour and Lionel.
 Then came Anita, Jack and Desmond.
 Finally, it belonged to Sean, Mark, Antonia, Sammy and Camilla, and their cousins Tarka and Leonie.
-The pictures now in the Schoolroom are of Sean and Antonia Leslie and Helen Strong (Sammy and Camilla’s mother).
+Now the room is used to give Castle Leslie a reputation for some of the most luxurious Castle Accommodation Ireland has to offer.